 Basic Audio-Only Conferencing – Anyone using a campus phone can make at least a three way conference call.
 Multi-button phone are capable of hosting up to a 6-party conference.

 Expanded Audio-Only Conferencing – If you would like to host a meeting with more than 6 people there are two options:

-UW Teleconferencing provides a reservation-less, audio conferencing bridge with capacity for up to 30 participants.
-This system allows organizations to hold conference calls on-demand, without paying per-use fees for simple reservation-less conference calls.
+UW-IT provides a reservation-less audio conferencing bridge with capacity for up to 30 participants.
+This system allows organizations to hold conference calls on-demand, without paying per-use fees, for simple reservation-less conference calls.
 Advantages include: